 Harvard Summer Chorus

 The chorus, founded in 1936, is led by Andrew Clark, Harvard University’s Director of Choral Activities.
-The ensemble is open by audition to Harvard Summer School students and Greater Boston community singers.
-The Summer Chorus performs masterworks each year with a professional orchestra and soloists in Sanders Theatre.
-This year, the ensemble will present Antonín Dvořák’s cantata The Spectre’s Bride, opus 69.
+The ensemble is open by audition to Harvard Summer School students and affiliates.

-Final decisions on acceptance into the chorus will be made for all singers after the conclusion of auditions on Monday, June 24, and will be announced shortly thereafter via email.
+Final decisions on acceptance into the chorus will be announced shortly thereafter via email.

-Rehearsals are Tuesdays and Thursdays, 7 to 9:30 pm, in Sanders Theatre, starting Tuesday, June 25.
+Rehearsals are Tuesdays and Thursdays, 7 to 9:30 pm, in Holden Chapel, starting Tuesday, June 21.

-The culminating performance is scheduled for Friday, August 2, at 8 pm, in Sanders Theatre, Memorial Hall.
+The culminating performance is scheduled for the evening of Friday, July 29, in Sanders Theatre, Memorial Hall.
+There will be a dress rehearsal on Thursday, July 28.

 Enrich your summer experience by exploring the collections, exhibits, and history found inside Harvard’s many art, science, and cultural museums.